NorthumbriaResearchComputing/oswald-docs/docs/quickstart/software-environment.md

 ### Initial Modules

-The initial set of modules loaded into your environment when you log in can be changed using the `module init*` sub-commands (see [Summary of Module Commands](#summary-of-module-commands)).
+The initial set of modules loaded into your environment when you log in can be changed using the `module init*` sub-commands (see [Summary of Module Commands](#summary-of-module-commands) for details of each sub-command).
 Use these commands if you often load a particular module or set of modules to save you manually loading them every time you log in.

 ## Summary of Module Commands